CDLUC3/ezid/templates/doc/apidoc.2.rst

 (If an outer element such as <doi_batch> or <body> is nevertheless supplied, it will be stripped off.)

-Although the CrossRef deposit schema is quite flexible, and supports batch operations, EZID requires that the deposit metadata specify a single DOI identifier, i.e., a single <doi_data> element.
+Although the Crossref deposit schema is quite flexible, and supports batch operations, EZID requires that the deposit metadata specify a single DOI identifier, i.e., a single <doi_data> element.
 This element should contain <doi> and <resource> subelements, which may be